Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Characterization of planar normal -terms with connectivity conditions

 From the proof above, we see that a term $t \in \conn^{(1)}$ is also in $\conn^{(2)}$ if it is unitless, \textit{i.e.}, has no closed sub-terms.

 For skeletons of $\lambda$-terms in $\conn^{(3)}$, we start with an observation from \cite{grygiel-yu}.

 \begin{prop}[See \cite{grygiel-yu}] Let $S \in \skl^{(3)}$ and $u$ its first binary node.
 Then the left child of $u$ is a leaf. \end{prop} \begin{proof} Let $v$ be the left child of $u$.
-If $v$ is not a leaf, then by planarity, its leafs are connected to an initial segment of the consecutive unary nodes above $u$.
-Cutting the edge $\{u, v\}$ and the edge at the end of the said initial segment disconnects $\syndiag(S)$, contradicting 3-connectedness. \end{proof}
+If $v$ is not a leaf, as $S \in \skl^{(3)} \subset \skl^{(2)}$, it induces a sub-term with at least one free variable.
+By planarity, the leafs of $S_v$ corresponding to free variables in the sub-term are connected to an initial segment of the consecutive unary nodes above $u$.
+Cutting $\{u, v\}$ and the edge immediately below the said initial segment disconnects $\syndiag(S)$, contradicting 3-connectedness. \end{proof}

-By Proposition~\ref{prop:lambda-root}, we define the \tdef{reduced skeleton} of a skeleton $S$ in $\skl^{(3)}$ to be the unary-binary tree obtained from $S$ by removing the first binary node, its left child (which is a leaf), and the unary nodes above it.
-By (\textbf{Linearity}) on $S$, we can reconstruct $S$ from the reduced skeleton of $t$.
-We denote by $\redskl_n$ the set of reduced skeletons of skeletons in $\skl^{(3)}_n$, and $\redskl = \cup_{n \geq 3} \redskl_n$.
+By Proposition~\ref{prop:lambda-root}, we define the \tdef{reduced skeleton} of $t \in \conn^{(3)}$ to be the right sub-tree of the first binary node in $S = \skl(t)$.
+By Proposition~\ref{prop:lambda-root} and (\textbf{Linearity}) on $S$, we can reconstruct $S$ from the reduced skeleton of $t$.
+We denote by $\redskl_n$ the set of reduced skeletons of terms in $\conn^{(3)}_n$, and $\redskl = \cup_{n \geq 3} \redskl_n$.
 The following characterization of reduced skeletons was first discovered and stated without proof in \cite{grygiel-yu}.

-\begin{prop}[See \cite{grygiel-yu}] A unary-binary tree $S$ is in $\redskl$ if and only if \begin{itemize} \item (\textbf{Normality}) No binary node in $S$ has a unary node as its left child; \item (\textbf{3-connectedness}) For every binary node $u$ in $S$, let $v$ be its right child, then $\leaf(S_v) - \unary(S_v)$ is strictly larger than the number of consecutive unary nodes above $u$. \end{itemize} \end{prop} \begin{proof} The condition (\textbf{Normality}) comes directly from the definition of normal $\lambda$-terms.
-If (\textbf{3-connectedness}) does not hold for some binary node $u$ with $v$ its right child, then by planarity, the leafs in $S_v$ are connected to some consecutive unary nodes directly above $u$.
-Thus, by cutting the edge from $u$ to its \emph{left child} and the edge at the upper end of the said consecutive unary nodes, we disconnect the syntactic diagram of the corresponding $\lambda$-term, meaning that $S \notin \redskl$.
+\begin{prop}[See \cite{grygiel-yu}] A unary-binary tree $S$ is in $\redskl$ if and only if \begin{itemize} \item (\textbf{Normality}) No binary node in $S$ has a unary node as its left child; \item (\textbf{3-connectedness}) For every binary node $u$ in $S$, let $v$ be its right child, then $\excess(S_v)$ is strictly larger than the number of consecutive unary nodes above $u$. \end{itemize} \end{prop} \begin{proof} The condition (\textbf{Normality}) comes directly from the definition of normal $\lambda$-terms.
+If (\textbf{3-connectedness}) fails for some binary node $u$ with $v$ its right child, then by planarity, the leafs in $S_v$ are connected to some consecutive unary nodes directly above $u$.
+Thus, by cutting the edge from $u$ to its \emph{left child} and the edge immediately above the said consecutive unary nodes, we disconnect the diagram of the corresponding $\lambda$-term, meaning that $S \notin \redskl$.

 Now, conversely, suppose that the two conditions holds.
 We first show that (\textbf{3-connectedness}) implies (\textbf{2-connectedness}) in Proposition~\ref{prop:chara-conn-lambda}.
 For a binary node $u$ in $S$, let $u_0 = u, u_1, \ldots$ be the nodes such that $u_{i+1}$ is the left child (or the only child) of $u_i$.
 It ends at some node $u_k$, which is a leaf.
 By (\textbf{Normality}), all $u_i$ except $u_k$ are binary nodes.
 Let $v_i$ be the right child of $u_i$ for $0 \leq i < k$.
 Suppose that there are $\ell$ unary nodes above $u$.
 Then we have